telosnetwork/rng-oracle-bridge/README.md

 ## 4. MAKE A REQUEST !

-Deploy a contract that calls the newly deployed `RNGOracleBridge` contract's `request(uint callId, uint64 seed, uint min, uint max, uint callback_gas)` function, passing a value to cover fee and callback gas cost (see below).
+Deploy a contract that calls the newly deployed `RNGOracleBridge` contract's `request(uint callId, uint64 seed, uint min, uint max, uint callback_gas, address callback_address)` function, passing a value to cover fee and callback gas cost (see below).
 On the same contract, or in a new one, implement a `receiveRandom(uint callId, uint random)` callback function in order to receive the oracle's answer.

 You can refer to the [`RNGOracleConsumer`](https://github.com/telosnetwork/rng-oracle-bridge/blob/main/evm/contracts/RNGOracleConsumer.sol) EVM contract for an example.